 To paraphrase Phil Conners, in Groundhog Day, who famously advises Phil the groundhog, “Don’t drive angry,” when you are furious about something, that’s not the best time to post an update.
 Really!
 Posting a blow by blow about the fight you had with your significant other is not going to come off well, no matter what you say.

-Does your significant other also a friend/follower?
+Is your significant other also a friend/follower?
 Do you really want to show your hand?
 And what if everything works out?
 Do you really think he or she is going to forget the nasty things you said?
 I don’t think I would.
+This is another case where sharing is a bad thing.
+Really bad.

 Aside from your love life, you need to be careful what you post when you are angry.
 Imagine that you’ve friended your co-workers, especially your boss.
 You’ve had a bad day at work and you feel that you’ve been treated unfairly.